-The Department of Nursing is committed to educating students at the baccalaureate and graduate level to address evolving health care needs and to advance the practice of nursing in an ever-changing society.
+The Department of Nursing is committed to educating students at the undergraduate and graduate levels as leaders in the delivery of quality health care and advancement of the nursing profession.

-Nurses view people as holistic beings with inherent dignity and worth who have the right and responsibility to participate in decisions that affect their health.
-Health is a dynamic state of physical, spiritual, emotional and psychological being, affected by genetics, environmental factors, personal behaviors, and abilities to adapt in a rapidly evolving environment.
+• People: Nurses believe people are holistic beings with inherent dignity and worth who have the right and responsibility to participate in decisions that affect their health.
+Health is a dynamic state of physical, spiritual, emotional and psychosocial being, affected by genetics, environmental factors, personal behaviors, and abilities to adapt in a rapidly evolving environment.
 Health is expressed in terms of perceived wellness and illness, both of which can occur in the presence or absence of disease.

 Revised by Faculty Organization: November 13, 2009

 Revised by Faculty Organization: November 21, 2015